kyma-project/kyma/docs/01-overview/02-main-areas/observability/51-telemetry-observability-overview.md

 ---
 title: Telemetry and Observability
-type: Observability
 ---

 Out of the box, Kyma provides tools to collect and expose **telemetry** data, such as metrics, traces, and log data.
 Of course, you'll want to view and analyse the data you're collecting.
 This is where **observability** tools come in.

 ## Collecting data